 Of course, I didn’t just eat.
 (Although I did do a lot of that.)
 I also visited museums and art stores, coffee shops, and battlefields.

 There are plenty of things to do in Billings MT, no one was more surprised than I was!
 Let me share some highlights and offer you recommendations for your visit to the city of Billings.

 I'm going to make you wait for the food.
 Let's start with art.

 I know.
 You're thinking, “Andi?
 Art?
 That's something new!”
 Well, actually it's not.
 I LOVE museums, street art, murals, and artisanal crafts.
 I may not sit down and write a dissertation on how fascinating I find Toulouse Lautrec's 19th Century Paris work, and I may not be able to tell you why Monet painted so many flowers, but I can tell you his gardens are pretty!
 And I can tell you that I loved visiting the Yellowstone Art Museum.

 Yellowstone Art Museum

 I walked to the Yellowstone Art Museum from the hotel the first afternoon I arrived.
-It was 2 hours until closing but that was plenty of time to see the good stuff.
-The museum’s size is digestible and I got to nearly all the exhibits.
+It was 2 hours until closing but that was plenty of time to see the good stuff (and save room for the gift shop!).
+The museum's size is digestible and I got to nearly all the permanent collections and exhibits.
 There were 2 that were my favorite: the thing itself and America the beautiful: Clyde Butcher.

 Traffic Signal Boxes